expresspigeon/blog/src/content/posts/2012/increase-email-open-rates-with-a-teaser-line.md

 * Improve your open rate by giving just a little more info

-**A Teaser Can't**
+**A Teaser Can&apos;t**

 * Make up for bad content in the rest of the newsletter

-Just because your teaser is enticing, doesn't mean you can slack on the rest of the newsletter.
+Just because your teaser is enticing, doesn&apos;t mean you can slack on the rest of the newsletter.
 Make sure to supply exciting content that keeps the reader clicking.